kevinfiol/kevinfiol.github.io/content/blog/2024-retrospective.md

 * **Adopted [Matcha](https://mas.to/@kevinf/113318071110352461)**.
 In June/July, we began fostering Matcha, a 1 year old bengal cat who had fallen from a third-story balcony and required a leg amputation.
 After a couple of months, my wife had fallen in love with him, and sheepishly asked me if he could stay.
 I had a hard time saying no. He's a constant trouble-maker, but we love him all the same.

 * **Became Engineering Lead**.
 In April of 2024, my boss resigned and recommended me to replace him.
-It was an admittedly nerve-racking -- I had never been in any kind of management role.
+It was admittedly nerve-racking since I had never been in any kind of management role.
 That was over eight months ago now, and I'm happy to say that I've become somewhat used to the role, although I admit that I still prefer being hands-on.
-I'm very grateful to my wonderful team of engineers, designers, and product team who helped fill in where I fell short in learning how to manage a team of engineers.
+I'm very grateful to my wonderful team of engineers, designer(s), and product managers who helped fill in where I fell short.

 * **Learned how to ski**.
 In February, I made a trip to Breckinridge, Colorado with my father and father-in-law, and finally learned how to ski.
 My father-in-law is an avid skiier (sp?) and great teacher.
 After three days, I got the hang of it, albeit I was exhausted by that point.